almodroid/Dell-vostro-5471-hackintosh/README.md

 ﻿# Overview
+Hello i'am almodroid I was working with Hackintosh since Mountain Lion with many computers, and would like to share with you\
 This repo will help you install Mac OS X for Dell vostro 5471 machine with some modifications using opencore to get most benefit from the system.\
-I used clover until Catalina when Big sur released i convert to opencore.
-I will attache my EFI partition with continue updates (I hope😅)
+I was using clover until Catalina, when Big sur released i convert to opencore I will attache my EFI partition with continue updates (I hope😅)
-I was working with Hackintosh since OS X 10.8 Mountain Lion with many computers.\

 \
 i include the latest Kext until ( 11 / 11 / 2020 )